LaurenTGC/docs/arch.md

 secure manor.
 Data is always encrypted and can be replicated.
 One particularly interesting possiblitity to use the many services that offer free accounts for limited storage to save shards.

+#### Blob Storage
+Both to aid in replication, as well as prevent fingerprinting via file size, blobs are not stored directly, but broken down into chunks.

+#### Key/Value Store
+This will be done with bolt.

+#### Replication/Prioirty
+Things can be tagged for replication.
+The higher the priority, the more copies will be maintained.

 ### DHT
 The protocol for communicating with the distributed hash table.
 The hash table